 - An all-in-one solution to automating your content marketing funnel.

-- Offers a landing page builder, webinars platform, autoresponders, and everything else you need to completely automate your marketing.
+- Offers a landing page builder, webinar platform, autoresponders, and everything else you need to completely automate your marketing.

-If you're looking for more powerful automation options than those Mailchimp offers, GetResponse could be the perfect choice.
+If you’re looking for more powerful automation options than Mailchimp offers, GetResponse could be a perfect choice.

 In short, it comes with tools to help you streamline daily workflows and automate much of the email marketing process.